modelica-3rdparty/ExternalMedia/README_compilation.md

 $ cmake --build build --target install
 ```

-This will build the static gcc library and copy it and the `externalmedia.h`
+This will build the dynamic library and copy it and the `externalmedia.h`
 header files in the Resource directories of the Modelica packages, so it can
 be used right away by just loading the Modelica package in OMC.